ant-tar/MODX-mChimpX/core/components/mchimpx/docs/readme.txt

 --------------------
 Component: mChimpX
 --------------------
-Author: Bert Oost at OostDesign.nl <bert@oostdesign.nl>

 A FormIt hook provided to subscribe an emailaddress to your Mailchimp list.
 Fully confiurable.

+Author: Bert Oost at OostDesign.nl <bert@oostdesign.nl>
+Author: Oleg Pryadko <oleg@websitezen.com> - Adapt for MailChimp API v.2
+Author: Anton Tarasov <contact@antontarasov.com> - Further maintenance & support

 Possible options which can be added to the FormIt tag:
 ---------------------------------
 - mcApiKey
-  The Mailchimp API Key
+  The Mailchimp API Key (optional, can be also specified via system setting mcApiKey)
 - mcListId
-  The Mailchimp list id to subscribe to
+  The Mailchimp list id to subscribe to (optional, can be also specified via system setting mcListId)
 - mcEmailField
   The name of the email field in the form. defaults to 'email'
 - mcMergeTags